Loch of Skene

 Loch of Skene is a large lowland, freshwater loch in Aberdeenshire, Scotland.
 It lies approximately 1 mi to the west of the village of Kirkton of Skene and 9 mi west of Aberdeen.

 The loch is partially man-made, being dammed at its outflow on the southern shore to form a reservoir.
 Before 1905, water from the loch was used in the making of tweed and to turn the mill wheel at the Garlogie Mills.
-When the mills closed in 1905 the water was used to generate electricity.
+The mills closed in 1905.
+From 1923, the water was used to generate electricity.
 The loch is about 6 foot deep at its deepest.